zhurst1996/The-Challenger/README.md

 ﻿# The-Challenger
 ## Description
-The Challenger is a personal project that takes common JavaScript examples loads them into an exmaple webpage.
+The Challenger is a personal project that takes common JavaScript examples loads them into an example webpage.

 ## Usage
 - Install the project